turing-machines/BMC-Firmware/readme.md

 ### Using Docker

-In the root of our repository there is a dockerfile which can be used to build a development container.
+In the root of our repository there is a dockerfile that can be used to build a development container.
 It has all the dependencies needed to build the firmware.
-We recommend to go through the official docker documentation.
+We would recommend that you go through the official docker documentation.
 But if you want to quickly build and run it, execute the following commands in the root of your repository: